Here is how to visit Greece in Autumn and have a great time. Visit Greece in the Fall with this guide; we know you will fall in love.

 Autumn is a great time to visit for the lack of crowds, but also because exploring Nafplio is much easier when the temperatures are lower.
 The staircase up to Palamidi Castle consists of 999 steps, and that’s not easy to do when temperatures are almost hitting 40!

 The medieval town of Monemvasia is located in the southeast Peloponnese, and it’s a beautiful spot to visit.
-Autumn in Greece is the ideal time as you can explore to your heart’s content and get there a lot easier.
+Autumn in Greece is ideal as you can explore to your heart’s content and get there a lot easier.

 Be sure to check out the amazing castle with stunning views, the rock carvings, and the jaw-dropping views over the sea.
 You can take boat trips, enjoy hiking into the local countryside, head to the beach, and do everything comfortably and in style without being sunburned and jostled by crowds!